 Therefore, the main categories included in a nonprofit Statement of Cash Flows are:

 • Cash Flows from Operating Activities.
-Cash inflows in this category may include funds from donations, program fees, grants, and membership dues while outflows may be staff salaries and wages, utilities, supplies, and rent.
+Operating activities are your nonprofit’s regular, everyday functions.
+Cash inflows in this category may include funds from donations, program fees, grants, and membership dues, while outflows may be staff salaries and wages, utilities, supplies, and rent.

 • Cash Flows from Investing Activities.
+Investing activities refer to how you manage your nonprofit’s long-term assets.
 If you’ve received any proceeds from sales or maturities of your investments, you would report those as inflows in this category.
 On the other hand, outflows from investing activities would be the purchases of investments themselves or property and equipment.

 • Cash Flows from Financing Activities.
-Your financing activities include borrowing funds, repaying debts, and issuing or repurchasing equity.
+Your financing activities relate to long-term liability management and include borrowing funds, repaying debts, and issuing or repurchasing equity.
 While inflows in this category may include lines of credit and proceeds from loans, outflows would be payments of any debts, such as your mortgage.

 • Changes in Cash, Cash Equivalents, and Restricted Cash.
-At the bottom of your nonprofit Statement of Cash Flows, you’ll note your cash, cash equivalents, and restricted cash at the beginning and end of the period to assess how your cash flows have changed over time.
+At the bottom of your nonprofit Statement of Cash Flows, you’ll note your cash, cash equivalents, and restricted cash at the beginning and end of the period to assess how your cash flows—including those associated with donor-restricted funds—have changed over time.

 Reporting noncash investing and financing activities requires separate disclosures.
 Examples of these activities may include receiving contributions of fixed assets or securities, purchasing a building by incurring a mortgage, or obtaining an asset by entering into a capital lease.

-To put it simply, this document provides information about the cash receipts and cash payments of your organization during a specific period.
+To put it simply, this document allows you to track how your nonprofit generated and used cash.
 You can find an example of this nonprofit financial statement below:

 An example of a nonprofit Statement of Cash Flows.